dave-kennedy/Knockoff/README.md

     KO.bind(model);

-If you want a property that is computed from another property, use the `KO.compute` function:
+If you want a property that is computed from another property, use the `KO.listen` function:

     var model = {
         name: 'Dave',